thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
+* gui: browser: understand why only one shortcut works
 * gui: browser: ctrl+f to focus on search field
 * gui: browser: ability to delete several entries at once
+* gui: remove stretch on the side and add spacers instead
 * gui: logs: auto scroll down
-* gui: reviews
 * gui: add: show full card in log + better autocompletion + ability to add file directly
-* gui: show podium at startup
 * gui: settings
-* gui: remove stretch on the side and add spacers instead
+* gui: reviews

 * detect channel name of youtube video
 * use lazy import to speed up